rescript-react-native/rescript-react-native/README.md

 }
 ```

-Did you notice that this way, you can use both bindings to slowly migrate?
+Did you notice `bs-react-native-jsx3-compat` ?
+See migration instructions so you
+can slowly migrate to new `reason-react-native` bindings.

-_Next ReactNative zero-cost bindings are still WIP, so use carefully at your own
+_Next `reason-react-native` (`open ReactNative;`) - zero-cost bindings - are
+still WIP, so use carefully at your own risk._
-risk._

 ## ⚠️ ReactNative zero-cost bindings setup with Reason React hooks